spiffe/spiffe.io/content/spire/try/spiffe-library-usage-examples.md

 # Java

-See the [java-spiffe library GitHub page](https://github.com/spiffe/java-spiffe/tree/v2-api) for more information about the SPIFFE Go library.
+See the [java-spiffe library GitHub page](https://github.com/spiffe/java-spiffe/tree/v2-api) for more information about the SPIFFE Java library.

 * [Federation and TCP Support](https://github.com/spiffe/spiffe-example/tree/master/java-spiffe-federation-jboss)